 I haven’t been able to find a reliable coupon for the Milk Bones products.
 However, l have found them to be available on promotion at Walmart (rollbacks) and in dollar stores (surprisingly!).

 For those of you wondering if milk bones are safe.
 It’s just that some of them contain BHA, a food preservative that is a categorized as a possible carcinogen.
 Here’s what we found regarding BHA for human consumption.

 Short answer is no, milk bones are not known to cause cancer in pets.
 It’s a common myth that was propagated online for years.
 There have been a lot of discussions on Facebook regarding BHA – a preservative in Milk Bones that might cause cancer or endocrine issues.
 The company’s response to the cancer fear was: “We add a very small amount of BHA to our treats as an anti-oxidant that helps to preserve fats and protect against staleness.
 At these trace amounts, it is completely harmless.”
 Truth is, no scientific studies link BHA to cancer (yet?!).

 This dog biscuit was originally made made from minerals, meat products, and milk.
 That’s also where it gets its name from.
 Originally, it was named Maltoid but was renamed Milk Bone due to the high cow milk content.
 Milk Bones do contain BHA, grains and sugar, depending on the product.
-I advise you to check each product to know what’s in it.
+I advise you to check each product’s individual list of ingredients.

 Milk Bones Vitamins